Assembling your view…

 Crunching costs, sorting signals, rendering insights.

 The real cost of living can't be reduced to a single number.
-But this comes close: Glasgow stands out as the top-ranked city in this analysis.
-With a cost index of 90 and median income of £31,000, it offers below-average costs relative to the rest of United Kingdom.
+But this comes close: Glasgow has a cost index of 95 — 8 points below the United Kingdom national average of 103.
+Median income is £32,600 with rent at £960/month, putting the rent-to-income ratio at 35%.
 That's a strong position by any measure.

-On quality of life, Glasgow leads with a composite score of 62/100 — reflecting its safety (52), healthcare (74), and walkability (78) metrics.
+On quality of life, Glasgow scores a composite score of 60/100 — reflecting its safety (52), healthcare (74), and walkability (78) metrics.
 And here's the trade-off: affordability and QoL don't always move in the same direction, and United Kingdom is a good example of that tension.

 Our index is benchmarked to 100 (national median).
 Sub-categories cover housing, food, transport, utilities, and healthcare.
 Data sources include ONS, Land Registry, HMRC.